llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

-As long as your checkout of llvm-project includes [this commit](https://github.com/llvm/llvm-project/commit/c4afeccdd235a282d200c450e06a730504a66a08) the compilation database will include all TableGen files from all enabled projects (prior to that commit it was MLIR only).
+As long as your checkout of llvm-project includes [this commit](https://github.com/llvm/llvm-project/commit/c4afeccdd235a282d200c450e06a730504a66a08) the compilation database includes TableGen files from all enabled projects (prior to that commit it was MLIR only).

-For example this configure will include information about TableGen files from the LLVM, Clang, MLIR and LLDB subprojects:
+For example this configure includes information about TableGen files from the LLVM, Clang, MLIR and LLDB subprojects:

 ```bash
 $ cmake -G Ninja <path-to>/llvm-project/llvm -DCMAKE_BUILD_TYPE=Release -DLLVM_ENABLE_PROJECTS="clang;llvm;lldb;mlir"
 ```

 This also applies to `-DLLVM_TARGETS_TO_BUILD=`.
-Enabling only one target will mean the compilation database only has files relevant to that target.
+Enabling only one target means that the compilation database only has files relevant to that target.

 **Note:** You do not need to build a project to include its TableGen files in the compilation database.
-Configuring is all that’s needed.
+Configuring is all that is needed.

-Next, install the MLIR [extension](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-mlir) into Visual Studio Code (the language server can work with other editors but setup will differ).
+Next, install the MLIR [extension](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-mlir) into Visual Studio Code (the language server works with other IDEs but their setup will be different).

 Then follow the setup instructions [here](https://mlir.llvm.org/docs/Tools/MLIRLSP/#td---tablegen-files) to tell